Perception-based multiplicative noise removal using SDEs: Experiments

 Regarding training settings, we trained our model with $T=500$ diffusion steps, linear noise schedule $\sigma(k)\in [0.0001, 0.02]$, and Adam optimizer \cite{kingma2014adam}.
-For DnCNN\footnote{\url{https://github.com/cszn/DnCNN}} and NAFNet\footnote{\url{https://github.com/megvii-research/NAFNet}}, we followed the optimal training options recommended by the authors on Github.
+For DnCNN\footnote{\url{https://github.com/cszn/DnCNN}}, NAFNet\footnote{\url{https://github.com/megvii-research/NAFNet}}, MPRNet\footnote{\url{https://github.com/swz30/MPRNet}}, Restormer\footnote{\url{https://github.com/swz30/Restormer}}, and DeblurGAN\footnote{\url{https://github.com/KupynOrest/DeblurGAN}}, we followed the optimal training options recommended by the authors on Github.
 All models are trained for 100 epochs.
 Training was done on 2x RTX3090 under Ubuntu using Pytorch framework.
-Since DnCNN and NAFNet need to be trained for some specific noise levels, we chose three noise variance levels $[0.04, 0.08, 0.12]$ for the noise term in \eqref{eq:mult_noise}, this corresponds to $T=100, 200, 300$ in our diffusion process formulation.
-We note that, while DnCNN and NAFNet need to be trained for each noise level, our framework only needs to be trained once, then inference can be run at different noise levels since the noise dynamics is already captured by the SDE formulation.
+Since DnCNN, NAFNet, MPRNet, Restormer, and DeblurGAN need to be trained for some specific noise levels, we chose three different noise variances $[0.04, 0.08, 0.12]$ for the noise term in \eqref{eq:mult_noise}, this corresponds to $T=100, 200, 300$ in our diffusion process formulation.
+We note that, while these models need to be trained for each noise level, our framework only needs to be trained once, then inference can be run at different noise levels since the noise dynamics is already captured by the SDE formulation.

 For evaluation metrics, we chose to evaluate on perception-based metrics FID, LPIPS and traditional signal processing metrics PSNR, SSIM.
 While PSNR and SSIM are important measurements in computer vision, they have been shown to not correlate well with human perception on image restoration tasks \cite{zhang2018perceptual}.
 In our experiments, we also observed substantial discrepancies between these two types of metrics, more detailed discussion is provided in the next section.